FMC has been in Costa Rica since 2016. Currently there are three full-time missionary families serving in the country.

-Costa Rica is one of FMC’s newest mission posts, with missionaries serving full-time in Coopevega, a rural town near Santa Rosa de Pocosol.
-While serving the people of Costa Rica alongside the missionaries, short-term missionaries will find themselves enriched in evangelism and the corporal works of mercy.
+During mission trips, short-term missionaries will find themselves enriched in evangelism and the corporal works of mercy alongside the full-time missionaries.
 Some highlights of a mission trip to Costa Rica are work projects, sharing of Scripture and personal testimony, praise and worship in local schools, and other acts of service to the poor.
-A “desert day,” a time of prayer and silence with the Lord, will be spent at a location that displays the beauty of God’s creation.
+A “desert day”—a time of prayer and silence with the Lord—will be spent at a location that displays the beauty of God’s creation.

 Who Should Come?

 Individuals and families can join any of our planned trips.
 We also welcome church groups, school groups, prayer groups, youth groups, homeschool groups, clubs, and organizations.
 All you need is a group of 15 or more to schedule and plan a trip of your own.